nordquant/complete-dbt-bootcamp-zero-to-hero/_course_resources/course-resources.md

 # Introduction and Environment Setup

 ## How to figure out my Snowflake Account URL?
-The easiest is to take a look at your Snowflake Registration email and copy the string before `.snowflakecomputing.com`.
-In my case this is `frgcsyo-ie17820`.
-Keep in mind that sometimes urls include the `.aws` tag, too, such as `frgcsyo-ie17820.aws`.
+The easiest way is to take a look at your Snowflake Registration email and copy the string before `.snowflakecomputing.com`.
+In my case, this is `frgcsyo-ie17820`.
+Keep in mind that sometimes URLs include the `.aws` tag, too, such as `frgcsyo-ie17820.aws`.
 This isn't simple, I know.
-Even _dbt Labs_ [has it's own section](https://docs.getdbt.com/docs/cloud/connect-data-platform/connect-snowflake) on how to figure it out.
+Even _dbt Labs_ [has its own section](https://docs.getdbt.com/docs/cloud/connect-data-platform/connect-snowflake) on how to figure it out.

 <img width="980" alt="Screenshot 2024-10-21 at 10 36 03" src="https://github.com/user-attachments/assets/54faccde-5b57-413d-8e7c-2d5bbea5585a">

-## Automized Snowflake Setup
+## Automated Snowflake Setup
-I encourage you to go through the automized Snowflake Setup as importing the data and setting the permissions from scratch might take quite some time.
+I encourage you to go through the automated Snowflake Setup as importing the data and setting the permissions from scratch might take quite some time.
-Follow the instructions here https://bit.ly/dbt-course-setup to we set up your Snowflake database with a click of a button!
+Follow the instructions here https://bit.ly/dbt-course-setup to set up your Snowflake database with a click of a button!

 ## Snowflake data import (manual)
-_Only execute these commands if you decided to skip the Automized Snowflake Setup._
+_Only execute these commands if you decided to skip the Automated Snowflake Setup._

 Resources presented:
 * [Snowflake Key-Pair Authentication page](https://docs.snowflake.com/en/user-guide/key-pair-auth)